-Matt is licensed to practice in Texas and Louisiana state and federal courts.
-He regularly advises clients on the issues unique to the state of Louisiana.
+Matt also frequently assists clients in proactively avoiding litigation, often through early involvement in the negotiation and performance of construction and commercial contracts, strategic risk assessment, and alternative dispute resolution.
 Matt is a graduate of The University of Texas at Austin and earned his law degree from Louisiana State University, where he served on the Trial Advocacy Board.

 Recognitions & Distinctions

-- Matt was included on the 2018 Texas Rising Star List.
+- Named Texas Rising Star in Construction Litigation in 2018, 2019, and 2020 by Thomson Reuters.
 Each year, no more than 2.5 percent of lawyers in the state are selected to receive this honor.